Henryka Sienkiewicza Street: Grundtmann's tenement at 11, corner with Lipowa street

-This building had for initial landlord Emmy Grundtmann, a rentier.
-She also owned the neighbouring one at 9.
+This building had Emmy Grundtmann, a rentier, as its initial landlord.
+She also owned the neighbouring building at 9.

 Emmy Grundtmann, née Hempel, was living at the time at "56 Wilhemstraße" (today nonexistent, at the corner of Jagiellońska and Bernardyńska streets).
 At the turn of the 20th century, the tenement was purchased by Albin Cohnfeld, sitting at "22 Bahoffstraße" (50 Dworcowa Street).

-In the aftermath of the WWI, the building sheltered orphan boys (grades I, II and III) from the Eastern Borderlands, while older students where housed at 20 Gdańska street.
-The children were all gathered in March 1921 to the city orphanage at 32 Chodkiewicza street.
+In the aftermath of WWI, the building sheltered orphan boys (grades I-III) from the Eastern Borderlands, while older students where housed at 20 Gdańska street.
+These children were all gathered in March 1921 to the city orphanage at 32 Chodkiewicza street.